Leveraging The “It” Factor: And other intangible advantages you should use in an executive job search

 In a study done by the Center of Talent Innovation, the pillars of executive presence are defined as gravitas, communication, and appearance, with gravitas being the core characteristic.
 It includes such behaviors as acting decisively, exuding confidence, and demonstrating emotional intelligence.
 Indeed, mastering emotional intelligence will put you halfway or more to cultivating your executive presence.
 (Read Emotional Intelligence May Be More Valuable than Skills in the Job Search for more information.)

 If you’re unsure of how to get started, engaging an executive career coach, such as those at The Barrett Group, is an excellent way to get help in targeting how you can up your game and perform at your best.
 Because they have their ear to the ground in the job market, they are best situated to help you play to your strengths, whatever those are, and exploit them to the best of your ability to yield better opportunities and higher compensation in your job search.
+A career coach can help you play your advantages.

 International Experience Differentiates You